 MATH 200Calculus with Analytic Geometry I (satisfies general education quantitative foundations)4

-PHYS 201General Physics I (either satisfies general education BOK for natural sciences and AOI for scientific and logical reasoning) 14-5
+PHYS 201General Physics I (all satisfy general education AOI for scientific and logical reasoning)4-5

 STAT 210Basic Practice of Statistics3